github/docs/content/get-started/quickstart/contributing-to-projects.md

 To do so, head on over to the repository on {% data variables.product.product_name %} where your project lives.
 For this example, it would be at `https://github.com/<your_username>/Spoon-Knife`.
 You'll see a banner indicating that your branch is one commit ahead of `octocat:main`.
 Click **Contribute** and then **Open a pull request**.

 {% data variables.product.product_name %} will bring you to a page that shows the differences between your fork and the `octocat/Spoon-Knife` repository.
-Click **Create pull request**.

 {% data variables.product.product_name %} will bring you to a page where you can enter a title and a description of your changes.
 It's important to provide as much useful information and a rationale for why you're making this pull request in the first place.
 The project owner needs to be able to determine whether your change is as useful to everyone as you think it is.
 Finally, click **Create pull request**.